sigp/solidity-security-blog/README.md

 Let us see how this malicious contract can exploit our `EtherStore` contract.
 The attacker would create the above contract (let's say at the address `0x0...123`) with the `EtherStore`'s contract address as the constructor parameter.
 This will initialize and point the public variable `etherStore` to the contract we wish to attack.

-The attacker would then call the `pwnEtherStore()` function, with some amount of ether (greater than or equal to 1), lets say `1 ether` for this example.
+The attacker would then call the `pwnEtherStore()` function, with some amount of ether (greater than or equal to 1), let's say `1 ether` for this example.
 In this example we assume a number of other users have deposited ether into this contract, such that it's current balance is `10 ether`.
 The following would then occur:

 1. **Attack.sol - Line \[15\]** - The `depositFunds()` function of the EtherStore contract will be called with a `msg.value` of `1 ether` (and a lot of gas).
 The sender (`msg.sender`) will be our malicious contract (`0x0...123`).
 Thus, `balances[0x0..123] = 1 ether`.